-A key piece of advice is to look at the LMS (Learning Management System) daily to check for new announcements from your faculty and keep track of assignments and tests.
+A key piece of advice is to look at the LMS (Learning Management System) daily to check for new announcements from your School and keep track of assignments and tests.

 Aditya also recommends students network with fellow classmates and form small study groups to keep each other motivated and on track with the units.

 “The biggest challenge I faced was trying to connect with fellow classmates outside the online lectures,” he says.

 “It’s also a bit difficult to keep yourself engaged and focused during lectures, as you’re still at home with plenty of distractions.

 “For this, the University’s Study Smarter team arranged workshops to prepare students for online learning, which helped me a lot.
 They also shared resources on self-learning to get us ready for the semester.